Dan Guerrero: Other committees and awards

 Guerrero has extensive experience in committee work at both the NCAA and conference level.

 In 2004-05, he completed a multi-million dollar agreement with ISP Sports (now IMG College), a premier national collegiate sports marketing organization.
 He has also reorganized the External Relations area, integrating Corporate Sponsorships, Marketing, Development and Sports Information under one umbrella, in anticipation of a major revenue generating initiative designed to address capital project needs, operational support, and program endowments.

 In June 2010, Guerrero completed a five-year term on the NCAA Division I Men's Basketball Committee.
-As the Chair in 2009-10, he served on the NCAA Advisory Committee.
+As the chair in 2009-10, he served on the NCAA Advisory Committee.
 He was also a member of the "College Basketball Partnership," a group formed by NCAA president Myles Brand that included many of the most influential people in the sport.
-He has also served as Chair of both the Pac-10 Athletic Directors Committee, the Budget and Finance Committee, and numerous other Pac-10 committees.
+He has also served as chair of both the Pac-10 Athletic Directors Committee, the Budget and Finance Committee, and numerous other Pac-10 committees.
 He is currently a member of the Nominating, Revenue Sharing, Men's Basketball Tournament, Bowl, and Rose Bowl Management committees.
 He has also served on other NCAA committees, the Baseball Academic Enhancement Committee, and at the time of his hire by UCLA was serving as the second vice president of the Division I-AAA Athletic Director's Association.

 Guerrero was president of the National Association of Collegiate Directors of Athletics (NACDA) and a member of the NACDA Executive Committee from 2011–12, and served as president of the Division I Athletic Directors Association in 2010-11.
+In 2021 he was inducted into the NACDA Hall of Fame and received the James J. Corbett Award in 2022, the highest honor in collegiate athletics administration.